mb64/sel/README.md

 val nil ()

-; Write functions by quoting the function body, or with the func keyword func list (args)
+; Write functions by quoting the function body, or with the func keyword ; The list function just returns its arguments func list (args)
 ; ^^ syntactic sugar for val list (quote (args))